Rhenium: Characteristics

-Rhenium is a silvery-white metal with one of the highest melting points of all elements, exceeded by only tungsten and carbon.
+Rhenium is a silvery-white metal with one of the highest melting points of all elements, exceeded by only tungsten.
+(At standard pressure carbon sublimes rather than melts, though its sublimation point is comparable to the melting points of tungsten and rhenium.)
 It also has one of the highest boiling points of all elements, and the highest among stable elements.
 It is also one of the densest, exceeded only by platinum, iridium and osmium.
-Rhenium has a hexagonal close-packed crystal structure, with lattice parameters a = 276.1 pm and c = 445.6 pm.
+Rhenium has a hexagonal close-packed crystal structure.

 Its usual commercial form is a powder, but this element can be consolidated by pressing and sintering in a vacuum or hydrogen atmosphere.
 This procedure yields a compact solid having a density above 90% of the density of the metal.
 When annealed this metal is very ductile and can be bent, coiled, or rolled.
 Rhenium-molybdenum alloys are superconductive at 10 K; tungsten-rhenium alloys are also superconductive around 4–8 K, depending on the alloy.
 Rhenium metal superconducts at 1.697±0.006 K.

 In bulk form and at room temperature and atmospheric pressure, the element resists alkalis, sulfuric acid, hydrochloric acid, nitric acid, and aqua regia.
 It will however, react with nitric acid upon heating.

 Isotopes

 Rhenium has one stable isotope, rhenium-185, which nevertheless occurs in minority abundance, a situation found only in two other elements (indium and tellurium).
-Naturally occurring rhenium is only 37.4% 185Re, and 62.6% 187Re, which is unstable but has a very long half-life (≈1010 years).
+Naturally occurring rhenium is only 37.4% 185Re, and 62.6% 187Re, which is unstable but has a very long half-life (41.6 billion years).
 A kilogram of natural rhenium emits 1.07 MBq of radiation due to the presence of this isotope.
 This lifetime can be greatly affected by the charge state of the rhenium atom.
 The beta decay of 187Re is used for rhenium–osmium dating of ores.
-The available energy for this beta decay (2.6 keV) is one of the lowest known among all radionuclides.
+The available energy for this beta decay (2.6 keV) is the second lowest known among all radionuclides, only behind the decay from 115In to excited 115Sn* (0.147 keV).
 The isotope rhenium-186m is notable as being one of the longest lived metastable isotopes with a half-life of around 200,000 years.
 There are 33 other unstable isotopes that have been recognized, ranging from 160Re to 194Re, the longest-lived of which is 183Re with a half-life of 70 days.

 Compounds

 Rhenium compounds are known for all the oxidation states between −3 and +7 except −2.
-The oxidation states +7, +6, +4, and +2 are the most common.
+The oxidation states +7, +4, and +3 are the most common.
 Rhenium is most available commercially as salts of perrhenate, including sodium and ammonium perrhenates.
 These are white, water-soluble compounds.
 Tetrathioperrhenate anion [ReS4]− is possible.